knottwill/Image-Analysis/README.md

 ## Description

-This project solves various problems relating to image analysis, as described by `ImageAnalysis.pdf`.
+This project solves various problems relating to image analysis, as described in `ImageAnalysis.pdf`.
 The analysis report can be found in `report/`.

 Topics:
 - Image segmentation